Ukraine–European Union relations: Relations since suspension of association agreement till fall of Yanukovych

 On 2 December 2013, President of the European Commission José Manuel Barroso agreed to meet with a delegation from Ukraine to discuss closer ties with the EU but stated there would be no re-opening of negotiations on the proposed Association Agreement.
-The same day First Vice Prime Minister of Ukraine Serhii Arbuzov announced that Ukraine planned to sign a "roadmap" with the EU.
+The same day First Vice Prime Minister of Ukraine Serhiy Arbuzov announced that Ukraine planned to sign a "roadmap" with the EU.
 "I'm not talking about the conditions of the association but about the conditions we planned to resolve before signing and after signing."
 Ukraine and the EU started "conducting technical preparations for the upcoming dialogue between Ukraine and the EU on certain aspects of the implementation of an Association Agreement" on 5 December 2013.
 However, on 15 December Fuele said that the Ukrainian government's negotiating position had "no grounds in reality" and that they were suspending further talks.
 Barroso said, "We are embarked on a long journey, helping Ukraine to become, as others, what we call now, 'new member states'.
 But we have to set aside short-term political calculations."